gorse-io/docs/src/docs/concepts/ranking.md

 - `type` is the ranker type.
 The supported ranker is:
   - `none` means no ranking is performed.
   - `fm` uses factorization machines[^1] to rank recommended items.
-  - `llm` uses large language models (LLMs) to rank recommended items.
+  - `llm` uses LLM-based rerankers[^2] to rank recommended items.
-- `prompt` is the prompt template used by LLM ranker.
+- `query_template` is the query template used by LLM-based reranker.
 This field is required when `type` is `llm`.
 The template supports the following variables:
   - `feedback` is the user's historical feedback.
+- `document_template` is the document template used by LLM-based reranker.
+This field is required when `type` is `llm`.
+The template supports the following variables:
   - `items` is a list of recommended items to be ranked.
 ::: details Type definitions of `feedback` and `items`.
 The type of `feedback` is: